V. Redwood – Teachers – Council

 Genus: Sequoia – Family: Cupressaceae

-The Yurok people lived among the coastal redwoods for thousands of years.
-They had learned that redwoods were unharmed by fire so they used regular burnings to encourage useful plants species to grow in harmony with the redwoods.
+The Yurok tribe of Northern California lived among the coastal redwoods for thousands of years.
+They learned that the outer bark of these giant trees protected the redwoods from fire.
+The Yurok people used the power of fire to gently clear the forest floor, thus encouraging useful plants species to grow in harmony with the redwoods.

 Challenge: Feeling unheard by others, using sarcasm or a condescending tone when in the presence of those we could learn from.
 We may be blinding our self from finding our way or we may be giving our power to someone else.